Honey Bee Swarm Removal

 Honeybee extermination can become an expensive exercise because of these strict but necessary guidelines.

-Because bee swarms often nest at a great height, specialist access is almost always required and this must be available in the required configuration for swarm control.
+Bee swarms often nest at a great height requiring specialist access.
+This must be available in the required configuration for swarm control.

 Honeybee swarms regularly enter chimneys and require special access to get to them.